annclair/mobility-aids/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.

+## Prerequisite
+Angular requires Node.js version 10.9.0 or later.

+To check your version, run node -v in a terminal/console window.

+To get Node.js, go to `https://nodejs.org/en/`.

+## Install all dependecies
+git clone
+cd mobility-aids
+Run `npm install`

+## Use PWA & Service worker

+Run `npm run db-server` to simulate back-end.
+Run `npm run start` to build and start the project.
+Navigate to `http://localhost:8080`. (try `http://localhost:8080/index.html` if it doesn't work)

 ## Development server

+Run `npm run db-server` to simulate back-end.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding